 Once you’ve brought some containers inside, it’s time to take the next step: move it outside.

 Window boxes are a beautiful way to just reach out the window and touch nature.
 But you can also hang an entire garden on your garage door, on your porch or anywhere else to tempt your child outside.
-Using an old shoe organizer, you can plant up to 16 different herbs, flowers, or even cherry tomatoes!
+Using an old shoe organiser, you can plant up to 16 different herbs, flowers, or even cherry tomatoes!

 The only thing to remember is that with the canvas being less insulated, you will lose more water and the wind might dry out the soil faster than if you had a solid container that didn’t leave so much exposed.
-An easy fix is to get the padding from organic baby diapers and put it inside the canvas container before you put the potting soil in.
+An easy fix is to get the padding from organic baby diapers and put them inside the canvas container before you put the potting soil in.
 This will keep more water from leaking out and hold more in windy climates.